Cgotts1/Employee-Tracker/README.md

 Command to Install Dependencies: npm i inquirer

 ## <section id = "Usage">Usage</section>
-Using the Repo: The Employee-Tracker can only add and update certain information reagrding departments and employees.
+Using the Repo: The Employee-Tracker can only add and update certain information regarding departments and employees.

 ## <section id = "Contributing">Contributing</section>
 Contributing to the Repo: Currently not taking contributions.